practicalli/clojure-cli-config/README.md

  :mvn/local-repo "/cache/.m2"
 ```

-> NOTE: using `clj -Sforce` forces a classpath recompute, deleting the contents of .cpcache
+> NOTE: using `clojure -Sforce` forces a classpath recompute, deleting the contents of .cpcache